Nepenthe (video game): Ending 1: Bad Ending

 If the player decides not to help the lady, the other endings are locked.
 Regardless of what the player does, they will eventually arrive at the Evil Magistrate's castle.
 After a battle against a guard, the player is now face to face with the old lady from earlier.
 Regardless of what the player says at this point, a battle with guards will begin.
 After defeating them, the Magistrate will attack.
 During this final boss fight, the Magistrate will guilt you for your actions thus far.
 If the player can defeat the Magistrate, her son, Mograth, will come home, see that she has died, and walk away.
 The player will then be chased by guards, and once the player reaches the docks, the hand-drawn aesthetic will burn up as the words, "The End" appear on screen.

 Ending 2: Touched Ending

 If the player helps the lady, this will launch them onto the path of endings 2 or 3.
 In ending 2, the player must touch the Nepenthe orb under the town.
 Arriving at the Magistrate's castle, she will thank the player and Mograth will join their party.
 The player will explore the game's world until arriving at an island.
 After a few battles, the player will reach a house.

 Gameplay

 The battle system is very similar to the 2015 game, Undertale.
+Combat is turn-based, with an emphasis on dodging enemy attacks.